 2: Decode the Dress Code

 So what is Evening Chic?
-For women, it’s stylish, it could be sparkly, or swishy, or minimalist, or flirty.
-A cocktail dress with heels, for example, or palazzo pants with a floaty top.
+For women, it’s a cocktail dress with heels, for example, or palazzo pants with a floaty top, or slacks, or designer jeans with an elegant top or blazer.
 Ballgowns and tiaras can be left at home, unless that’s how you like to dress, in which case, it’s fine; you can never be too overdressed on a cruise.
-In fact, you’ll often see teenage girls looking gorgeous in prom dresses on Evening Chic nights.

 For men, Evening Chic does not mean sweltering in a tux and bowtie on a hot Caribbean night.
-Stylish trousers or smart jeans with a shirt, jacket optional, is fine.
+Stylish trousers or designer jeans with a shirt, jacket optional, is fine.
+Suits and ties are welcome, but not required.

 You don’t need to pack a pool towel, as these are provided.
-A cover-up is useful, though, in case you need to head back to the cabin.
+A cover-up is useful for when you need to head back to the stateroom.
 A floaty kaftan for pool and beach hides a multitude of sins.
 You’ll need a sun hat that won’t fly away on a sea breeze, too.

 4: Look the Part Ashore